RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

-The reaction to the video was really strong.
-What worked well was:
+The reaction to the video was really strong from players.
+It was effective for several reasons:

-- **Mockumentary format** - This is really effective for immersion.
+- **Mockumentary format** - Really aided immersion.
 Friends thought I might have deepfaked it, or that I'd actually interviewed people like Jordan Peterson!
-- **Timely narrative** - Post-pandemic uncertainty, and curiosity about where things might go.
-This made people more willing to jump into the "new world" because there was a realism and relevance to it.
+- **Timely narrative** - Post-pandemic uncertainty means people are especially curious about the future in 2021.
+This made people more willing to imagine the "new world" as a potential future (and immerse themselves in it).
-- **Good musical score** - Phillip Glass and Hans Zimmer worked really well for tapping into emotions.
-The synth tracks from Perturbator and The Encounter also worked well to sell the cyberpunk vibe.
-It all blended together really nicely.
+- **Choice of music** - Phillip Glass and Hans Zimmer worked well to tap into emotions.
+The synth tracks from Perturbator and The Encounter also worked to sell the cyberpunk vibe.
-- **Friends felt like heroes** - putting clips of friends in the video made them feel part of a big story (and made them feel special).
+- **Turning Friends into Heroes** - Having video clips of friends in the documentary alongside the big story made them feel special.

 Also special thanks to [Matt Clifford](https://twitter.com/matthewclifford) who agreed to my (unreasonable!) request to provide a clip talking about Kobashi Systems, as if it were a company from the [Entrepreneur First](https://www.joinef.com) programme!

 The key themes I wanted to get across were how technology can shape social relations and how ownership of technology creates power.
 I also introduced elements of mystery, e.g. the founder Hiroshi Kobashi being missing, and an underground group known as the "Seekers" who are fighting against the company.
 At a macro level, I found rereading the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey) helpful for storyboarding.
 The main structural insight I exploited was this idea of transitioning from an "Old World" to the "New World".
+This was especially timely given the current pandemic, and the sense we are transitioning to a new regime where old rules will no longer apply.

-I also produced two additional videos to immerse people in my world.
+To further aid immersion, I produced two additional videos for the story.
 I made a deliberately [cringeworthy hiring video for Kobashi Systems](https://youtube.com/watch?v=_TteD56RDPA).
-More crazily, I made a commercial for a fictional beverage Labella: an energy drink targeted at labellers to improve their productivity...
+I also made a commercial for a fictional beverage Labella: an energy drink targeted at labellers to improve their productivity...

 <br />